Cleveland State University Residential Move-In 2020

 - Closet hangers and over the door hooks.

 - Linens: bed sheet sizes are...

 - Euclid Commons shared bedroom- twin extra long

-- Laundry supplies: laundry basket, detergent, and sewing kit.
+- Laundry supplies: laundry basket, detergent (we recommend detergent pods), and sewing kit.

 - Alarm clock: you don’t want to be late for class.

 - Microwave (if you do not live in an apartment with a kitchen): this is the only heating element for food permitted.
 The microwave cannot exceed 900 watts